-If a renter receives payments from lodgers or roomers who are listed as members of the household, the rent without deduction for any payments received from the lodgers or roomers, was to be reported.
+If a renter receives payments from lodgers or roomers who are listed as members of the household, the rent without deduction for any payments received from the lodgers or roomers was to be reported.
 The respondent was to report the rent agreed to or contracted for even if paid by someone else such as friends or relatives living elsewhere, a church or welfare agency, or the government through subsidies or vouchers.

 Contract rent provides information on the monthly housing cost expenses for renters.
 When the data is used in conjunction with utility costs and income data, the information offers an excellent measure of housing affordability and excessive shelter costs.
-The data also serve to aid in the development of housing programs to meet the needs of people at different economic levels, and to provide assistance to agencies in determining policies on fair rent.
+The data also serve to aid in the development of housing programs to meet the needs of people at different economic levels and to provide assistance to agencies in determining policies on fair rent.

 Median and Quartile Contract Rent - The median divides the rent distribution into two equal parts: one-half of the cases falling below the median contract rent and one-half above the median.
 Quartiles divide the rent distribution into four equal parts.
 Median and quartile contract rent are computed on the basis of a standard distribution.
-(See the "Standard Distributions" section under "Appendix A.") In computing median and quartile contract rent, units reported as "No rent paid" are excluded.
+(See the "Median Standard Distributions" section in Appendix A.) In computing median and quartile contract rent, units reported as "No rent paid" are excluded.
 Median and quartile rent calculations are rounded to the nearest whole dollar.
 Upper and lower quartiles can be used to note large rent differences among various geographic areas.
 (For more information on medians and quartiles, see "Derived Measures.")

 Aggregate Contract Rent - Aggregate contract rent is calculated by adding all of the contract rents for occupied housing units in an area.
-Aggregate contract rent is subject to rounding, which means that all cells in a matrix are rounded to the nearest hundred dollars.
+Aggregate contract rent is rounded to the nearest hundred dollars.
+This explanation is comparable to the description used for Aggregate Gross Rent.
 (For more information, see "Aggregate" under "Derived Measures.")